 Top Ten Ingredients for a Good Song

 Who wants a whiny, brain-melting voice that makes your ears bleed in a song?
 I certainly don't!
-Good (or amazing) vocals is one of the things that makes up a good band/artist.
+Good (or amazing) vocals are one of the things that make up a good band or artist.

 Nothing will turn me off a song more than the singer's voice.
-If, however, I like the sound of their voice, it can make up for flaws in instrumentation and lyrics.
+If I like the sound of their voice, it can make up for flaws in instrumentation and lyrics.

-I'm with PetSounds - I've pressed the stop button many times because vox hurt my ears.
+I'm with PetSounds.
+I've pressed the stop button many times because vocals hurt my ears.

 Catchy, meaningful, clean, and original lyrics are a great feature of a song.